Logo

 • Receiving tokens as wages, interest, mining proceeds, or staking rewards

-• Swapping one cryptocurrency for a different one
+• Swapping one cryptocurrency for another

-• Converting coins back to fiat money
+• Converting coins back to fiat currency

 Common Cryptocurrency Mistakes to Avoid

-• Expecting a guaranteed get-rich-quick outcome
+• Assuming guaranteed get-rich-quick outcomes

 Conclusion: Investment in Cryptocurrency